- Always wear a well-fitting helmet when biking.

 Where can I ride?

 Many roads have a designated bike lane, and you should travel along the designated path.
 In many areas, riding on the sidewalk is illegal.
-Take this survey to see if it’s safe to ride a bike in your community.

 Should I ride with traffic or against traffic?